lytics/pathforajs/docs/docs/content_recommend.md

   </tr>
 </table>

-**Note:** The examples below will show the default content in this case since a valid account ID is not provided.
+**Note:** The examples below will show the default content since the account used does not have content affinity set up.

 <h3>Content Recommendation Modal - <a href="../../examples/preview/layouts/modal/contentRecommend.html" target="_blank">Live Preview</a></h3>